©2019 340B Health. Unauthorized copying is expressly prohibited.

 Any Willing Pharmacy: By law, Medicare Part D plans must offer network participation contracts to any willing pharmacy that meets the standard terms and conditions of the network contract.
 Furthermore, Medicare regulations state that Part D plans must have standard contracts with “reasonable and relevant terms and conditions of participation whereby any willing pharmacy may access the standard contract and participate as a network pharmacy.”
 Some states have enacted any willing pharmacy laws that extend to commercial insurance plans.

-Apexus Generic Portfolio: Hospitals subject to the prohibition against using a group purchasing organization (GPO) to obtain CODs (GPO exclusion) are generally required to pay higher, non-GPO prices – typically at wholesale acquisition cost (WAC) – for CODs that do not qualify or are otherwise unavailable for 340B pricing.
+Apexus Generic Portfolio: Hospitals subject to the GPO prohibition are generally required to pay higher, non-GPO prices – typically at WAC – for CODs that do not qualify or are otherwise unavailable for 340B pricing.
 For example, HRSA prohibits the use of GPO drugs for 340B-ineligible outpatients.
-To reduce the cost of these non-340B, non-GPO drugs, Apexus, which runs the 340B prime vendor program, has contracted with wholesalers to give participating hospitals access to the wholesalers’ non-340B generic source price files.
-Hospitals can purchase drugs in this Generic Portfolio without violating the GPO exclusion.
+To reduce the cost of these non-340B, non-GPO drugs, Apexus, which runs the 340B PVP, has contracted with wholesalers to give participating hospitals access to the wholesalers’ non-340B generic source price files.
+Hospitals can purchase drugs in this Generic Portfolio without violating the GPO prohibition.

-Average Manufacturer Price True-Up: An AMP true-up occurs when a manufacturer corrects a previously stated AMP for a specific time period and then, in order to remedy the misstated AMP, adjusts the amounts owed to states under the Medicaid Drug Rebate Program (MDRP) and the discounts owed to covered entities under the 340B program.
+Average Manufacturer Price True-Up: An AMP true-up occurs when a manufacturer corrects a previously stated AMP for a specific time period and then, in order to remedy the misstated AMP, adjusts the amounts owed to states under the MDRP and the discounts owed to covered entities under the 340B program.
 When a misstated AMP results in covered entities being overcharged, the manufacturer is expected to offer refunds on the relevant CODs purchased by covered entities at the incorrect price during that period.

 Best Price: See “Medicaid Best Price.”